fission/docs.fission.io/docs/content/usage/package.en.md

   adding: requirements.txt (stored 0%)
   adding: user.py (deflated 25%)
 ```
-Using the source archive creared in previous step, you can create a package in Fission:
+Using the source archive created in previous step, you can create a package in Fission:

 ```bash
 $ fission package create --sourcearchive demo-src-pkg.zip --env pythonsrc --buildcmd "./build.sh"